• Skip to primary navigation

 Making mac and cheese in a large saucepan.

-• Use a high quality cheese that's shredded fresh from a block, not pre-shredded in a bag.
+Use a high quality cheese - Preferably cheese that's shredded fresh from a block, not pre-shredded in a bag.
 Pre-shredded cheeses are coated in anti-clumping powders that add a grainy texture to sauces when melted.

-• Remove the sauce from the stovetop before adding and melting the cheese.
-When cheese is melted at too high a heat, it can curdle.
+Add cheese after removing from heat - Before adding and melting the cheese, remove the pot from the heat.
+When cheese is melted at too high a heat, it can curdle and separate.

-• Use whole milk (or half & half) for best results.
+Use whole milk - For creamy, smooth texture, use whole milk.
 The high fat content of whole milk helps coat the proteins, preventing them from clumping together.

 A white bowl filled with buffalo chicken mac and cheese.